-At times, the challenge of writing the book was overwhelming and it was only my promise to William that kept me going.
+At times, the challenge of writing the book was overwhelming.
+It was only my promise to William that kept me going.
 During the process, I acquired new depths of determination, resilience and confidence, qualities that have helped during our unexpected move to Singapore.

 A dream job offer for my husband prompted our recent relocation here.
-We left England in December 2017 and now live in a black-and-white bungalow on a former RAF camp in Singapore – Seletar; it’s off the beaten track but its similarity to England amply compensates.
+We left England in December 2017 and now live in a black-and-white bungalow on a former RAF camp in Singapore – Seletar.

 Limited signed copies of the book are available for purchase on Expat Living shop page.